 So, by the time of the prophets, the cult of Ishtar/Ashtoreth was certainly introduced into the Kingdom of Judah, and the Old Testament contains numerous direct mentions, as well as a number of allusions to her cult.
-Jeremiah 7:18 and Jeremiah 44:15-19 mention the worship of "the Queen of Heaven," referring to Inanna/Ishtar/Astarte, etc. (Ackerman 2006, pp. 116-117).
-The prophet Jeremiah states that the Queen of Heaven was worshipped by women who baked cakes for her (which, as we mentioned earlier, was a well-known pagan practice among the nations).
+Jeremiah 7:18 and Jeremiah 44:15-19 mention the worship of "the Queen of Heaven," referring to Inanna/Ishtar/Astarte, etc.6 The prophet Jeremiah states that the Queen of Heaven was worshipped by women who baked cakes for her (which, as we mentioned earlier, was a well-known pagan practice among the nations).